Reasonable Suspicion For a Traffic Stop in California

 Reasonable Suspicion 5: Traffic Violations.

 Any violation of traffic laws can cause an officer to stop your vehicle.
-For example weaving, equipment violation, tinted windows, running a red light, or not wearing seat belts can be a basis for pulling over your vehicle.
-If you are pulled over for a traffic violation, contact Los Angeles DUI Attorney or Los Angeles Criminal Defense Attorney to go over the facts of your case.
+For example, weaving, equipment violation, tinted windows, running a red light, or not wearing seat belts can be a basis for pulling over your vehicle.
+If you are pulled over for a traffic violation, contact the Los Angeles DUI Attorney or Los Angeles Criminal Defense Attorney to go over the facts of your case.
 You can win your case through a search and seizure motion.

 Reasonable Suspicion 6: License Plate Violations.